Lexington Camp – A Warm, Welcoming Cabin in the Heart of Pine Creek Valley

 Morris

 Located in Morris, this cabin is in the mountains.
 While the natural beauty of Wellsboro Park and Packer Park can be enjoyed by anyone, those looking for an activity can check out Ski Sawmill.
-Be sure to check out the area's animals with activities such as game walks and birdwatching.
+Enjoy the area's slopes with skiing, and don't miss out on the snowmobiling.

 Restaurants